EstebanForge/codex-hub/README.md

 # To Ignore or Not to Ignore (sic)

 It will depend on your needs.
+Your usage of it.
+The needs of your team, if there's any.
 You could share this folder inside your project—or not.

 Anyway, if you need to exclude it from your project's Git repositories, use a `.gitignore` file or a global `.gitignore`.